aiidateam/aiida-core/docs/source/index.rst

    **API Reference**

-   The reference section is information-oriented and provides a comprehensive description of all components of AiiDAs API, that includes the CLI, the Python API, the RESTful API, and all other APIs which may be implemented in the future.
+   Comprehensive description of all AiiDA components and APIs, including the command-line-interface, the Python interface, and the RESTful API.

    .. container:: link-box bottom